When and where is Commencement?

-When the procession begins, graduates should follow the University Marshal (dressed in blue ceremonial regalia) instructions through the Memorial Campanile, down the Hill, into Memorial Stadium, through the photo tents, and down the center of the football field to the seating area in the west side of the stadium.
+When the procession begins, graduates should follow the University Marshal (dressed in crimson and blue ceremonial regalia) instructions through the Memorial Campanile, down the Hill, into Memorial Stadium, through the photo tents, and down the center of the football field to the seating area in the west side of the stadium.

 Graduates are encouraged to participate in the entire Commencement ceremony, but if a graduate chooses to leave early, please go through the entire walk and then leave.
 Departing at any other point of the procession causes a disruption for other graduates.

 Graduates can pick up their diploma at the Office of the University Registrar, KU Visitor Center, 15th and Iowa after July 15.
 The Registrar’s Office will contact graduates when diplomas are ready for pick-up.
 A photo ID will be required.

 Graduates must complete a “Diploma Request Form” at the Regents Center front desk.
 The Registrar’s Office will contact graduates when diplomas are ready for pick-up.
 A photo ID will be required.

 M.D. graduates will receive their diplomas during the School of Medicine hooding ceremony.

 Graduates can pick up their diploma and/or certificates at the Office of the Registrar, 3014 Student Center after July 1.
 A photo ID will be required.